danbev/learning-crypto/notes/in-toto-attestations.md

 This has shown an example of in-toto attestations, namely [SLSA Provenance](https://slsa.dev/provenance/v0.1).

+`slsa-verifier` can also print out the predicate information after validation , using `--print-predicate`, which could then be passed to a Policy Engine.

 ### Processing an attestation
 1) First the attestation is decoded as a JSON encoded Envelope.